$15 per user per month

 When it comes to support, Freshdesk is also extremely well stocked.

 It has a dedicated knowledge center, so you can fix your own problems easily.
-However, it also has 24/5 phone support and 24/5 live chat support.
+However, it also has 24/5 phone support.
 Email support is also available.

 The Value in Using Freshdesk